salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     moduleSpecifier: string;
     name: string;
     namespace: string;
-    // Define the type of module that is represented by the given metadata object. moduleType?: 'HTML' | 'CSS' | 'Javascript';
+    // Define the type of bundle that is represented by the given metadata object. bundleType?: 'LightningElement' | 'CSS' | 'Javascript';

     /**
      * For a component bundle, this property is a reference to the main component class in the bundle.